This post was inspired by a recent conversation on the Ecommerce Expert Shopify Facebook page about the best newsletter frequency.

 Testing, testing, testing

 How to find the best email frequency?
 By testing different times.
-Start by sending weekly newsletters for a month.
+Ecommerce experts recommend to start by sending weekly newsletters for a month.

 Later change to 2 x weekly emails and compare the results – has the engagement improved or reduced?